ionos-cloud/cluster-api-provider-proxmox/docs/Development.md

     * [Uninstalling CAPMOX](#uninstalling-capmox)

 ## About CAPMOX
-CAPMOX is a Kubernetes Cluster API provider for Proxmox.
+CAPMOX is a Kubernetes Cluster API provider for Proxmox Virtual Environment.

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).